-Many murals are telling the stories of communities large and small throughout the mountains and foothills of Western North Carolina, and the new Appalachian Mural Trail (AMT) will link them together and provide information and access to these outdoor artworks.
+Many murals tell the stories of communities large and small throughout the mountains and foothills of Western North Carolina, and the Appalachian Mural Trail links them together.

-The AMT aims to bring visitors to these communities, thus not only enhancing the interpretation of history and culture to be found there, but also to support local economies.
-Presently, there are murals in twelve counties, all located in communities near the Blue Ridge Parkway.
-Trail organizers intend to inspire other small Appalachian communities to create their own high quality outdoor heritage murals, with paintings of folk tales, Cherokee legends, mountain music, and the beauty of the land.
+The trail attracts visitors into these communities, enhancing the interpretation of history and culture to be found there, thus supporting local economies.
+Presently, more than 60 cultural murals are showcased on the mural trail.
+Trail organizers intend to inspire other small Appalachian communities to create their own high-quality outdoor heritage murals, with paintings of folk tales, Cherokee legends, mountain music, and the beauty of the land.

-“Our vision for the Appalachian Mural Trail is to link the outdoor historical mountain murals near the Blue Ridge Parkway together as one trail.
-People can enjoy the beauty of the Appalachian Mountains through experiencing nature while learning about our mountain ways as they travel into the towns and communities on a mural quest, a cultural treasure hunt,” says Doreyl Ammons Cain, mural trail Director.
+“Our vision for the Appalachian Mural Trail is to link the outdoor historical mountain murals together as one trail.
+People can enjoy the beauty of the Appalachian Mountains through experiencing nature while learning about our mountain ways as they travel into the towns and communities on a mural quest, a cultural treasure hunt,” says Doreyl Ammons Cain, mural trail director.